keithalewis/papers/capm/capmc.md

 If $\xi'X = 0$ implies $\xi = 0$ then the maximum is unique.
 If not we can remove redundant market instruments to make it so.

-Note every optimal solution belongs to the (at most) two-dimensional subspace spanned by $V^{-1}x$ and $V^{-1}E[X]$.
+Note that every optimal solution belongs to the (at most) two-dimensional subspace spanned by $V^{-1}x$ and $V^{-1}E[X]$.
 If $\xi_0$ and $\xi_1$ are any two independent optimal solutions then $\xi = \beta_0\xi_0 + \beta_1\xi_1$ for some constants $\beta_0$ and $\beta_1$.